- 1. Dive with the Thresher Sharks at Monad Shoal

 Malapascua Island is the only place in the world where you can dive with thresher sharks nearly on a daily basis in their natural habitat.

 In fact, thresher sharks are regarded as local celebrities on the island, with thousands of tourists visiting every year for guaranteed encounters.
-But that’s not the only thing that makes Malapascua a true island paradise.
+But diving in Malapascua is not the only thing that makes it a true island paradise.

 The underwater scene in Malapascua Island is teeming with beautiful corals and rock formations, perfect for divers, underwater photographers, or anyone who wants to experience life under the sea.